The Ultimate In Birding Tours

 This evening we will make an excursion to some volcanic black-sand beaches north of Tobelo.
 Our target species, the rare and seldom seen Moluccan Megapode (or Moluccan Scrubfowl), comes to the beaches at night to lay its eggs.
 Numbers coming each night fluctuate greatly and we will need some luck to see one of these globally threatened birds illuminated in the spotlight beam.

-Sulawesi, Morotai & Halmahera: Day 16 This morning we will travel southwards to the remote settlement of Subaim for a four nights stay in each.
+Sulawesi, Morotai & Halmahera: Day 16 This morning we will travel southwards to the remote settlement of Subaim for a four nights stay.
 This afternoon we will begin our exploration of the surrounding area.

 Sulawesi, Morotai & Halmahera: Days 17-19 The forests in the Subaim area have been partially logged fairly recently yet are still remarkably rich in birdlife, with some areas still barely touched by timber extraction.
 Needless to say, access to the forest has been facilitated by the construction of roads, and it is from these that we will explore the area.